What Is a Dashboard and How to Create One

 Key Difference: Summary Report

-Another difference in these 3 apps is the inclusion of a Summary Report.
+Another difference between these 3 apps and the flagship Analyst application is the inclusion of a Summary Report.
 After completing the workflow setup, users are first presented with this summary view, which provides a high-level overview of the analysis results.
 From there, users can seamlessly jump into the Map tab, which closely mirrors the Analyst dashboard experience.

 The Summary Report is designed to give quick insight and context before diving into deeper, map-based exploration, allowing users to understand overall impacts, exposure, or results at a glance.